szermatt/mistty/docs/source/extensions.rst

 .. index:: pair: function; mistty-send-string

+mistty-send-string : function
-- :code:`mistty-send-string` sends a string to the terminal, unmodified.
+  This function sends a string to the terminal, unmodified.
 The string that is sent appear only after the function return - and it might not ever appear at all depending on the application attached to the terminal.
 This is used to implement :code:`mistty-sudo` for example.

 .. index:: pair: function; mistty-on-prompt-p

+mistty-on-prompt-p : function
-- :code:`mistty-on-prompt-p` returns non-nil if the given position is inside of a prompt MisTTY is aware of.
+  This function returns non-nil if the given position is inside of a prompt MisTTY is aware of.
 This is useful for writing commands that behave differently on a prompt than on program output, even while inside of the terminal zone.
 It is used to implement :code:`mistty-beginning-of-line` for example.

 .. index:: pair: function; mistty-maybe-realize-possible-prompt

+mistty-maybe-realize-possible-prompt : function
-- :code:`mistty-maybe-realize-possible-prompt` might be useful to call in your commands to tell MisTTY that there's likely a prompt at the current pointer position.
+  This function might be useful to call in your commands to tell MisTTY that there's likely a prompt at the current pointer position.

 .. index:: pair: function; mistty-before-position

+mistty-before-position : function
-- :code:`mistty-before-position` not only check whether there's a prompt at the position, but also attempt to move the terminal cursor to that position.
+  This function not only checks whether there's a prompt at the position, but also attempt to move the terminal cursor to that position.

 .. _term-keymap: